Bommi95/Boom9to5/README.md

 </p>
  The rolling-window correlation is a better way to describe the relationship between two assets.
 In different economic conditions, the relationship between stock and bond can also vary: for xample, in the financial crisis in 2008, the stock price decreased and people tended to buy more tresury bonds, which resulted in a larger negative rolling correlation between these two assets.
 On the other hand, the overall correlation describes the average relationship between two assets across the sample period, and hence is less informative.

+### Assumption check

  The Sharpe ratio calculation assumes that returns are normally distributed.
 Before computing it, I check the assumption of normal distribution by construct two normal quantile plots, one for training set returns of each assets.

 | ![VideoBlocks](https://github.com/Bommi95/ETF-Portfolio-Optimization/blob/master/qq%20for%20stock.png) | ![AudioBlocks](https://github.com/Bommi95/ETF-Portfolio-Optimization/blob/master/qq%20for%20bonds.png) |
 |:---:|:---:|
 | S&P500 | US Treasury Bond |
+From these two figures we can see that the normality assumption seems to be satisified for both series.

+### Sharpe Ratio Optimization
 I computed sharpe ratio for each assets on training set and create a function which takes a vector of portfolio weight and a vector of the return of both assets as input, using equation below to obtain the returns for the portfolio.
    <p align="center">
   <img width="380" height="41" src="https://github.com/Bommi95/ETF-Portfolio-Optimization/blob/master/return%20formula.PNG">